-Finding Relative Strength
+Finding Relative Strength of a Stock

 Relative strength refers to how strong a stock is relative to something else.
 This could be either how strong it is compared to the overall market or the industry group that it is in.